 What Are Cataracts?

-Cataracts are a painless clouding of the internal lens of the eye.
+Cataracts are a painless clouding of the internal lens of your eye.
 Because they block light from passing through the lens, cataracts make it difficult to see clearly and can even cause blindness over time.
 Cataracts are progressive, meaning they worsen with time.
 Most cases occur in older people, but sometimes they can be seen in younger people as well.

 How Your Vision Is Affected By Cataracts

 Light enters your eye and passes through the lens.
 The lens of your eye focuses light onto the retina, which transmits visual signals through the optic nerve to your brain.
 Clouding of the lens due to cataracts results in blurring of the images you see.
 Other problems with the eyes can also cause blurry vision, but cataracts produce some characteristic symptoms.

 Cataract Symptom: Blurry Vision